 What is the closest park to San Jose?

 Rotary PlayGarden is the closest pick at under a mile from San Jose.
-It's the easiest one to fit into a weekday afternoon — short drive, low commitment, easy to leave early if the kids melt down.
+It's the easiest one to fit into a weekday afternoon, short drive, low commitment, easy to leave early if the kids melt down.

 When is the best time to visit parks in San Jose?

-In North Texas, before 10 a.m. or after 6 p.m. from May through September — playground surfaces and slides can reach 150°F by midday in summer.
+In California, playground surfaces and slides can reach 150°F by midday in direct summer sun, worse in inland valleys than along the coast.
+Before 10 a.m. or after 6 p.m. is the safer window statewide.
 Spring (March–May) and fall (October–November) work all day.
 Saturday mornings are busiest thanks to youth sports; weekday afternoons are quietest.